Component Usage

 Be patient!
 The first update of the Component Usage tab can take a while.
 It takes roughly ...

 It is recommended not to run other tasks during the update to avoid 429 "too many requests" API errors.
-The Component Manager can works around them, but the more, the longer the execution takes.
+The Component Manager can work around them, but anytime it encounters this error, it will take a little break, so the execution will take longer.

-If you have a really huge account and cannot get all results within the 4 hours, scroll down to the chapter on "Limiting the data".
+If you have a really huge account and cannot get all results within 2 hours, scroll down to the chapter on "Limiting the data".

 Scroll down to that chapter as well if you have more than the maximum Components or Workspaces for an individual run.